Office of the Dean

 As part of a Carnegie-designated Tier One research university, Bauer College leverages the expertise of the business community alongside academic research to create a learning environment that incorporates current best practice while challenging students to build better models for the future.
 Given our home in Houston, we are uniquely suited to offer experiential learning opportunities by bringing business leaders into the classroom to share their knowledge with students.

 It is no wonder that our faculty are sought after by the government, businesses, and the community both nationally and internationally.
-Click here to view a list of research produced in recent years by our faculty, along with those who serve as editors or on boards for leading academic journals.
+Click here to read more about the exciting and innovative research produced in recent years by our faculty, along with those who serve as editors or on boards for leading academic journals.
 The media also frequently looks to our faculty to serve as expert sources for stories on business and higher education issues.
 You can see the growing list of Bauer media mentions from the last year by clicking here.

-You can also read faculty stories in the pages of Inside Bauer magazine, including Professor Powell Robinson’s recognition from the Decision Sciences Institute’s Hall of Fame and Associate Professor Elizabeth Anderson Fletcher’s work to improve the experience of first-responders as both a researcher and a volunteer firefighter.
+You can also read faculty stories in the pages of Inside Bauer magazine, including Associate Professor Dusya Vera’s role as associate editor for The Leadership Quarterly and Associate Professor Elizabeth Anderson Fletcher’s work to improve the experience of first-responders as both a researcher and a volunteer firefighter.

 Our alumni base is 50,000 strong and growing each year, representing business professionals, entrepreneurs and c-level executives across sectors and industries.
-Our Bauer College Alumni Association keeps this network connected and engaged with the college through its monthly breakfast series, annual meeting, Ted Bauer Golf Classic and other events.
+Our Bauer College Alumni Association keeps this network connected and engaged with the college through a range of events, including networking mixers and an annual meeting.

 The value of a Bauer College education can be seen in the work of our alumni.
-Whether it is 1992 Bauer MBA alumnus David Williams, who serves as president and chief executive officer of Make-A-Wish America, or Natara Holloway, who received her BBA in accounting from Bauer College and is now vice president of retail development in the consumer products department of the NFL, our alumni are leading organizations nationally and internationally.
+Whether it is 1992 Bauer MBA alumnus David Williams, who serves as president and chief executive officer of Make-A-Wish America, or Natara Holloway, who received her BBA in accounting from Bauer College and is now in a top role in the NFL’s Youth & High School Football division, our alumni are leading organizations nationally and internationally.

 And, they’re making an impact on the world around them, too.
 Take Bauer MBA alumnus Daniel Pinto, who works as an accountant for a law firm in downtown Houston by day, and on the side, his family is building an orphanage in northeast India that gives both a home and hope to 60 children in the economically depressed region of the East Garo Hills.
 Another recent Bauer graduate, Casey McNeil, is using what he learned in the classroom to impact the world.
 Forbes named him to its 2015 list of “30 Under 30” in energy for his work with REEcycle, a business started in Bauer’s Wolff Center for Entrepreneurship that commercializes a technology developed by UH researcher Allan Jacobson that addresses reclaiming rare earth elements (REEs) used in computer memory, rechargeable batteries, cell phones, catalytic converters, fluorescent lighting and more, solving the national issue of REE supply shortage.